o0101/good.html/.github/README.md

 Like HTML [void tags](https://developer.mozilla.org/en-US/docs/Glossary/Empty_element), when you use **bang! tags** you can omit the self-closing slash `/>`.
 So, `<!custom-el2>` is also a valid void self-closing tag.

-Just don't omit the bang (**!**) because that's how we signal it's not a normal tag.
-And don't start any comment with a double-barrelled word, because that's how we signal it's a self-closing tag, not a comment.

 ## Regular tags

 **BANG!** also makes it easy to define and use regular custom elements: